Emi Yamamoto

 Emi Yamamoto (山本 絵美, Yamamoto Emi) is a Japanese football player.
 She plays for Chifure AS Elfen Saitama.
-She played for the Japan national team.
+She has also played for the Japan national team.

 Club career

 Yamamoto was born in Miura on 9 March 1982.
 After graduating from high school, she joined Tasaki Perule FC in 2000.
-She was selected Best Young Player awards in 2000 season.
+She was selected Best Young Player awards in the 2000 season.
 The club won L.League championship in 2003 and 2nd position 4 times.
 However, the club was disbanded in 2008 due to financial strain.
 From 2009, she went to the United States and Italy.
 In 2014, she returned to Japan and joined Yokohama FC Seagulls (later NHK Spring Yokohama FC Seagulls).

 National team career

 On 12 January 2003, Yamamoto debuted in the Japan national team against the United States.
 She played at the 2003 AFC Championship.
 She was also a team member for Japan at the 2003 World Cup and 2004 Summer Olympics.
 She played 22 games and scored 4 goals for Japan until 2004.